Ischemia Reperfusion Research

 Ischemia-reperfusion research: models

 Currently, I/R research primarily relies on small animal models to clarify the molecular mechanisms underlying injury.
 Animal models are useful as they enable the examination of the interactions between various cell types during injury.
+These models are particularly relevant for studying myocardial reperfusion injury and coronary artery disease, as well as for exploring the pathophysiology of I/R injury in other organs such as the liver and kidney.
 However, they also introduce several variables that can complicate the analysis of the effects exerted by specific compounds.
 In animal models, myocardial injury is typically simulated by using a suture to occlude a coronary artery and then by releasing the suture to allow for myocardial reperfusion.

 Researchers have also explored the use of isolated perfused hearts (Langendorff heart or isolated perfused heart assay).
 Although this model allows for a more controlled environment, it does not fully recapitulate human physiology.